Environment

 • Use filtered, distilled, or rainwater from the beginning — this single decision prevents the most common cause of cast iron plant tip browning

-• Flush the potting mix with plain water 2–3 times per year to prevent salt accumulation even if fertilizing lightly
+• Flush the potting mix with plain water 2–3 times per year to prevent salt accumulation even when fertilizing lightly

-• Position with adequate space for the long arching leaves to extend without contacting walls or furniture
+• Position the plant with adequate space for its long arching leaves to extend without contacting walls or furniture

 Quick Summary